Eileenpk/Arch-Studio/README.md

 ### The JavaScript
 The JavaScript has:
 - FetchData function to retrieve data to be displayed

 - GetWindowWidth function to dynamically render content

 - GoToSlideInCarousel function to go the the next slide in the carousel
+    - Use state to track currentIndex
+    - Map data in carousel.json
+    - If index === currentIndex return info

 - Logic for mobile nav bar
     - Use getWindowWidth function to display mobile nav if width < 768, else display regular nav
     -  if < 768 and navIsOpen (state) === false